 Baking soda mixed with coconut oil is the best natural deodorant I have tried.
 It's 100% effective and it will keep you smelling fresh throughout the day.
-Simply mix together 8 teaspoons of baking soda and 5 teaspoons of coconut oil and then add 10 drops of lemongrass oil.
+Simply mix together 8 teaspoons of baking soda and 6 tablespoons of coconut oil and then add 10 drops of doTerra Wild Orange EO.

 Coconut oil and Redmond clay powder are my two favourite ingredients when making a toothpaste.
-Mix 5tbs of coconut oil with 3tbs of Redmond clay powder and 3tbs baking soda, add 10 drops of clove essential oil and 10 drops of peppermint essential oil.
+Mix 5 tablespoons of coconut oil with 3 tablespoons of Redmond clay powder and 3 tablespoons baking soda, add 6 drops of clove, 6 drops of peppermint, and 6 drops of cinnamon essential oil.
 Store your homemade toothpaste in an airtight glass jar.